Free Knowledge Base

 Committed OKRs

-These are goals that the company commits to achieving 100% by the end of the period.
-Success is expected with existing resources.
-Failure to reach these goals indicates a planning problem.
-They represent the company's core operational success.
+These are goals that the company commits to achieving 100% with existing resources by the end of the period, representing the company's core operational success.
+Failure to reach them indicates a planning problem.

 Aspirational OKRs

 These are more ambitious goals than committed ones.
-They encourage employees to push their limits.
-They support innovative thinking.
-The aim is to prepare the company for the future.
-An achievement level between 60% and 70% is acceptable.
-Reaching 100% of these goals might mean the goal was set too easily.
+They encourage employees to push their limits, support innovative thinking, and prepare the company for the future.
+An achievement level between 60% and 70% is acceptable, and reaching 100% might mean the goal was set too easily.

 Learning OKRs

-These goals are important for new ventures.
-They are used in projects with high uncertainty.
-The goal is to gather knowledge rather than a concrete result.
-They focus on gaining experience and insight.
+These goals are important for new ventures and used in projects with high uncertainty.
+The aim is to gather knowledge, experience, and insight rather than achieve a concrete result.
 For example: "Understand the market's reaction to the first version of the mobile application."

 The OKR Cycle and Workflow

-OKR is generally implemented in quarterly periods.
-This provides agility to the organization.
-Annual strategic OKRs are divided into tactical goals during quarterly periods.
+OKR is generally implemented in quarterly periods, providing agility to the organization.
+Annual strategic OKRs are divided into tactical goals during these periods.

 Strategic Planning

 The first step is setting the annual high-level goals.
-These are derived from the company's vision and mission.
-These goals become the compass that guides the entire company.
+Derived from the company's vision and mission, they become the compass that guides the entire company.

 Goal Setting and Alignment

-The determined company OKRs provide direction.
-Department and team OKRs are created in line with this direction.
-They also guide individual goals.
+The determined company OKRs show what is being targeted.
+Department and team OKRs are created in line with these targets, which also guide individual goals.

-- Bottom-Up Participation: Teams decide how they will contribute to the higher goals.
-They propose a portion of their own OKRs.
+• Bottom-Up Participation: Teams decide how they will contribute to the higher goals and propose a portion of their own OKRs.

-This process increases employee participation.
-It develops the sense of ownership.
+This process increases employee participation and develops a sense of ownership.
 All OKRs must be aligned with the company's top goals.

 Monitoring and Weekly Controls

-The success of OKR depends on regular follow-up.
-Weekly control meetings must be held.
-Progress is evaluated during these meetings.
-The question "Which actions were taken?" is asked.
-Risks that make reaching the goals difficult are discussed.
-OKRs can be revised according to conditions.
-OKR is a live guide, not a rigid plan.
+The success of OKR depends on regular follow-up through weekly control meetings.
+During these meetings, progress is evaluated, the question "Which actions were taken?" is asked, and risks that make reaching the goals difficult are discussed.
+OKRs can be revised according to conditions, since OKR is a live guide, not a rigid plan.

-Scoring is done based on the Key Results at the end of the period.
-A score between 0.0 and 1.0 is given for each KR.
+Scoring is done based on the Key Results at the end of the period, and a score between 0.0 and 1.0 is given for each key result.
 For example, 0.7 success.

-Scoring should focus on learning.
-It is different from judging performance.
-The reason for a high or low score is investigated.
-Lessons are drawn for the next period.
-It is necessary to discuss failures transparently.
-This increases the organization's adaptation capability.
+Scoring should focus on learning, not on judging performance.
+The reason for a high or low score is investigated, and lessons are drawn for the next period.
+Failures must be discussed transparently, and this increases the organization's adaptation capability.
 The OKR score should not be linked to salary or bonus calculation.
 This prevents the setting of challenging goals.

 OKR and Organizational Future

-OKR is an important management language for the modern business world.
-Organizations of every sector and scale can adopt it.
-It increases efficiency and innovation.
-It turns visions into concrete steps.
-It strengthens cooperation between teams.
+OKR is an important management language for the modern business world, and organizations of every sector and scale can adopt it.
+It increases efficiency and innovation, turns visions into concrete steps, and strengthens cooperation between teams.
 Most importantly, it ensures focus on the most critical issues.

-OKR is not just goal-setting software.
+OKR is not just a goal-setting tool.
 It supports a culture based on agility, transparency, and high performance.
-Successful OKR implementation depends on the right tools.
-The commitment of top management and employee ownership are also critical.
+Successful OKR implementation depends on the right tools, the commitment of top management, and employee ownership.

-OKR shows organizations where they are.
-It allows them to clearly see where they want to go.
-It measures success on this challenging journey.
-Organizations maintain their focus.
-They advance into the future through continuous learning and improvement.
+OKR shows organizations where they are, allows them to clearly see where they want to go, and measures success on this challenging journey.
+Organizations maintain their focus and advance into the future through continuous learning and improvement.

 Frequently Asked Questions